shahraizali/awesome-django/README.md

 *Non Django projects that make it easier to work with Django*

 * [Django-manage.py-anywhere](https://github.com/timonweb/Django-manage.py-anywhere/) - Run manage.py commands from anywhere.
 Finds closest to current path manage.py file and runs commands against it.
+* [Logan](https://github.com/dcramer/logan) - A toolkit for running standalone Django applications.
+It provides you with tools to create a CLI runner, manage settings, and the ability to bootstrap the process.

 # Contributing